Shuvoda

-Shuvoda (শুভদা) is a 1986 Bangladeshi Bengali language film directed by Chashi Nazrul Islam from Sarat Chandra Chattopadhyay's novel of the same name.
+Shuvoda (শুভদা) is a 1986 Bangladeshi Bengali-language film directed by Chashi Nazrul Islam based on Sarat Chandra Chattopadhyay's novel of the same name.

 Plot

-Haran (Golam Mustafa) family consists of his wife Shuvoda (Anwara), two daughters - Lolona and Chholona, one son Madhab, and a widowed sister.
+Haran's (Golam Mustafa) family consists of his wife Shuvoda (Anwara), two daughters - Lolona and Chholona, one son Madhab, and a widowed sister.
 Lolona becomes widowed after one month of marriage and is sent back to her father's home.
 Haran is addicted to gambling and lives from hand to mouth.